lmller/lmller.github.io/_posts/2016-12-22-kotlinproperties.md

 }
 ```

 On the first glance, they seem equivalent.
 But they aren't.
-Kotlin has no fields and `color` can therefore not be accessed directly but will be hidden behind `getColor` and `setColor` methods (so called accessor).
+Kotlin has no fields and `color` can therefore not be accessed directly but will be hidden behind `getColor` and `setColor` methods (so called accessor methods).
 These methods are generated for us by the Kotlin compiler.
 But we can write the `getColor` and `setColor` methods ourselves, if we want to.

 ```kotlin